BennetLeff/Palette/README.md

 To build, either generate a Visual Studio Solution from the Projucer file in the repository or simply open the Visual Studio Solution which is already committed to this repo.

+Aside from JUCE, Palette relies on some external depencies.
+These include the libraries [fmt](https://github.com/fmtlib/fmt) and [range-v3](https://github.com/ericniebler/range-v3).
+These must be installed  on the system to work.
+On Windows, one can simply use vcpkg.
+To install these libraries with vcpkg, first install vcpkg then call:
+`./vcpkg.exe --triplet x64-windows install fmt`
+`./vcpkg.exe --triplet x64-windows install range-v3`

+*Note that you must install the 64 bit versions of these libraries. vcpkg defaults to the 32 bit versions which won't be detected in our Visual Studio project.*